 What are disinfectants?

 Disinfectants are chemicals for use in the home to kill microorganisms (viruses, bacteria, fungi and protozoa) on surfaces and equipment such as kitchen benches, floors and cooking equipment.
 They are an essential part of feline husbandry and help to keep cats and people safe from potentially dangerous pathogens.

 There is no single product or method which can kill all microorganisms.
-Some may be susceptible to chemicals, others need heat to kill them (for example protozoal oocysts) or ultraviolet light.
+Some may be susceptible to chemicals, others need heat to kill them (for example protozoal oocysts).

 Risks from using the wrong disinfectant include poisoning by ingestion, inhalation and chemical burns.

 Cats come into contact with chemicals in the home, which they can ingest during grooming.
 Many households have potentially dangerous products not realising how toxic they can be to cats.